-There are seven national park service sites in Montana.
+There are seven national parks in Montana, including national park service sites.

 NPS Sites Montana